 Undersaddle and acoustic soundboard transducer pickups provide the player with plenty of tonal options.
 Furthermore, a blend control allows both pickups to be combined together for further tonal exploration.
 Featuring a three-band EQ and output volume control, this guitar gives the gigging musician everything they could possibly want from an acoustic guitar.

-I hope you enjoyed our buyer guide in 2019, 2020.
-There are thousands of different acoustic guitars on the market; all of them fantastic for a specific purpose.
+I hope you enjoyed our buyer guide.
+There are thousands of different acoustic guitars on the market; all of them are fantastic for a specific purpose.
 Personally, I love the Yamaha SLG200 Silent Guitar and the Taylor Grand Pacific 717E Builder’s Edition.

 Two incredible guitars for two very different reasons.
 For beginners, I would definitely recommend the Freshman FA1AN as a starter guitar – A well-built all-rounder that sounds fantastic for its price.